 Sort plastic by shape, not by number

 Whether you've been recycling since the 90s or you're navigating plastic packaging newer to the market, you may be wondering, "Which numbers can I recycle?"
 Don't.
-The numbers you see on plastics, often in a circle of chasing arrows used to symmbolize that something is recyclable, do not mean anything when it comes to what goes in your home bin.
+The numbers you see on plastics, often in a triangle of chasing arrows, do not mean anything when it comes to what goes in your home recycling bin.
 Those numbers are typically used by the industry to indicate what type of plastic it is, not whether it is part of a local recycling program.

 Ignore the numbers.
 Ignore the arrows.
 Sort by shape.

 These items are OK in your recycling container – rinse thoroughly

 - Plastic bottles, jugs and jars 6 ounces or larger, any container with a threaded neck (for a screw-on lid) or neck narrower than the base.
 This includes milk jugs, peanut butter jars, and bottles that held personal care and cleaning products (shampoo, laundry soap, etc.).

 - Plastic tubs 6 ounces or larger, usually round with a wider rim than base and contain products such as salsa, margarine, cottage cheese, hummus, etc.